BrandenEK/Blasphemous.Modding.Installer/README.md

 ---

+### Community discord
+There is now a Blasphemous Modding discord server.
+Click [here](https://discord.gg/aBe22Q7d5A) to join!

+---

 ### Command line arguments
 - ```-[g]ithub {token}``` Uses your GitHub OAuth token to increase the API rate limit
 - ```-[i]gnore``` Ignores the wait time of 30 mins before mod versions are rechecked